pankajsy9/flowallet_2.0/README.md

 Flowallet is a web browser based software used for sending FLO (crypto coins) into the crypto account (address) of another user.
 This is called a transaction.
 You can also add comments to a transaction.

 User has to open the software using a URL in a web browser.
 Login is performed after that.
-Currently the credentials are hardcoded.

-History of transactions can be seen.
-There is no limit to the history.

-Available balance of FLO can also be seen in the browser.
+More details are mentioned in the "How to use ?" section later.

 Flowallet connects to the local flocore wallet and communicates with it to perform transaction and data fetch.